9 Key Food and Beverage Industry Trends (2022-2025)

 Another common aspect of DTC food startups is a focus on underserved markets.

 Strict diets are a perfect example.

 For example: Laird Superfood.

-Search growth for "Laird Superfood" over 5 years.
+Search growth for "Laird Superfood" has increased by 153% over 5 years.

 Its focus?
 High-performance vegan athletes.